-FINAL DAYS!! – At Home in Oswego’s Past – Current Exhibit
+Recent Exhibit – At Home in Oswego’s Past

-Get a glimpse into the home life of area residents during the late 19th and early 20th centuries through photographs, documents, and artifacts ranging from vintage textiles to furniture owned and manufactured in Oswego.
-Although the exhibit is suspended due to the COVID-19 closures, see below for a peek inside from home.
-The exhibit is hosted by the Oswegoland Heritage Association in partnership with the Oswegoland Park District.
+The museum exhibit has closed, but you can still get a glimpse into the home life of area residents during the late 19th and early 20th centuries through this virtual experience.
+The exhibit was hosted by the Oswegoland Heritage Association in partnership with the Oswegoland Park District.

 Conversation with the Curator